 - 7th floor, office 725, tel.
-210 727 7863 - 6th floor, room 643 (space for technology-assisted teaching), tel.
-210 727 7391
+210 727 7863

+- 6th floor, office 643, tel.
+210 727 7391 (teaching space with support for new technologies)

+- 9th floor, office 929

 The Multimedia Lab for Discourse and Text Analysis of the Department of French Language and Literature meets the ICT-related research and teaching needs of all sections of the Department, on the undergraduate and the postgraduate level, offering specialised ICT training in the fields of French Literature, French Culture, Linguistics, Language Teaching and Translation.
 The training sessions aim to familiarise students with modern technology.
 Room 643 is equipped with a touchscreen and 21 workstations and is available to undergraduate and postgraduate students.
 Room 725 is equipped with 8 workstations for visitors and 2 workstations for staff.